arifegulsah/arifegulsah/README.md

 - 🔭 I’m currently working on Image and Sound Processing.
 - 🌱 I'm currently learning more about Machine Learning techniques with Keras, Tensorflow and OpenCV.
+- 📖 To reach my articles published on Medium: https://medium.com/@arifegulsaherol
 - 🥅 2022 Goals: Specializing in Machine Learning and Python.
 - 📫 How to reach me: arifegulsaherol@gmail.com
-- ⚡ Fun Fact: I love learning traveling, cooking and hiking.
+- ⚡ Fun Fact: I love traveling, cooking and hiking.

 ### Connect with me: